 8am Breakfast?
 An early breakfast may sound appealing, but it’s awfully early.
 Because Animal Kingdom opens 15 minutes before it officially says it is (usually 8:45am), you’ll need to be seated, meet the characters, and finish breakfast in about 30 minutes or you risk people arriving at the major attractions before you.
 That means you’ll either be paying a lot of money for a short character breakfast or paying a lot of money for a long character breakfast followed by long lines at the major rides.
 Consider a 10:30am breakfast, which gives you an hour and a half to hit the major rides with short waits before taking a break at the restaurant.

-Tips: The wait for your table can be long due to a backup for Donald pictures.
-If you’re not interested, ask to skip the line.
-Schedule a meal right before Park close and you’ll be able to take your time and exit the Park with very few people around.
+Tips: Schedule a meal right before Park close and you’ll be able to take your time and exit the Park with very few people around.
 Book a late breakfast and you’ll be able to enjoy breakfast items first and lunch options beginning around 11am.

 Value: Above average.
 Tusker House is a little less expensive than many of the other buffets on property and the food and service are generally better.
 It’s similar in its offerings to the popular Boma buffet at the Animal Kingdom Lodge and more convenient for those who aren’t staying there.